zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

       (goto-char (point-min)))))
 ```

-Removing a link.
+Remove a link.
 For some reason this is not part of org-mode.
 From <https://emacs.stackexchange.com/a/10714/11843>, I bind it to <kbd>C-c C-M-u</kbd>.

 ```emacs-lisp
 (defun afs/org-replace-link-by-link-description ()